 We've all heard that we should drink more water for good health and that we should drink water to lose weight, yet we often grab sodas or sports drinks because they taste better.
 Wouldn't it be great if we could crave water the same way we crave sweetened beverages?
 Well, you can with a few simple tricks.
-Try one of these techniques so that water tastes better and becomes your beverage of choice.
+Try one of these techniques to reduce your cravings for unhealthy food and for sugary beverages.

 - Juice cubes.
 Kids will love this trick, and if you are trying to avoid the calories in juice drinks, you will too.
 Grab your favorite juice and freeze it into cubes.
 Lemonade works well too.
 You'll get some of the flavor from the juice but far fewer calories.
 You can blend flavors too.
 Throw colorful cubes of orange juice and lemonade into a tall glass of water and enjoy.

 When you start to drink more water, you'll find that you drink less soda, less coffee, and fewer high calorie drinks.
-There are three major benefits to this:
+You'll enjoy three significant benefits.

 - Swapping water for soda helps to decrease your daily caloric intake

 - Drinking more water helps you to feel full throughout the day so you snack less